DFreds/dfreds-pocket-change/README.md

 - The user is a GM.
 The final catch-all to make sure only GMs are generating currency.

   > Take that you pesky players!

-## What This Module Doesn't Do

-Stops your players from being murder hobos.
-Also, it doesn't actually provide anyway for you to actually let the players steal that lovable NPC's life savings.

-That's what [Loot Sheet NPC 5e](https://foundryvtt.com/packages/lootsheetnpc5e/) and [Item Piles](https://github.com/fantasycalendar/FoundryVTT-ItemPiles) does for you in conjunction with my included macros.

 ## API